Homemade Ice Cream in a Bag

 Steps:

-1. Pour the half-and-half, vanilla extract, and sugar into a small Ziploc bag.
+1. Pour the milk, vanilla extract, and sugar into a small Ziploc bag.

 2. Press out any excess air, and seal the bag firmly.
 Then place it inside the other small Ziploc bag.